asim-alawfi/auditory-model-publication/README.md

 **Essential steps to run the scripts:**

-1) It is recommended to use the same version of DDE-Biftool that was used for the computations.
-You can download DDE-Biftool from: https://github.com/asim-alawfi/DDE-Biftool-Package.git
+1) It is recommended to use the same version of **DDE-Biftool** that was used in the bifurcation analysis for the auditory model.
+The **DDE-Biftool** package  can be obtained from: https://github.com/asim-alawfi/DDE-Biftool-Package.git

 2) Download the repository folder called **Matlab-Supporting-Functions-for-Auditory-Model** from: https://github.com/asim-alawfi/Matlab-Supporting-Functions-for-Auditory-Model.git